gvwilson/sensibleadventures/nardica/nardica.md

 "It was just some bots."

 "Just some bots?"
-Slack repeated disbelievingly.
+Honesty repeated disbelievingly.
 "It was all over th' news.
 It looked like it the war come back!"

 "It wasn't all that,"
 Iffy said dismissively.
-Slack had changed her tattoos again, she noticed.
+Honesty had changed her tattoos again, she noticed.
 And she'd done some more embroidery on the cuffs of her coat to match.

 "But what happened?
 I mean, really happened, not just sim happened."
-Slack slipped her arm through Iffy's as if it was the most natural thing in the world and began walking toward the blind end of the canal.
+Honesty slipped her arm through Iffy's as if it was the most natural thing in the world and began walking toward the blind end of the canal.

-Iffy felt into step alongside her, desperately hoping that Slack couldn't hear her heart thudding in her chest.
+Iffy felt into step alongside her, desperately hoping that Honesty couldn't hear her heart thudding in her chest.
 The Rotheran girl was three years her senior.
 She had been singing on a street corner two blocks from the Dance Hall market when Iffy first saw her.
 She hadn't meant to stop,
-but then Slack caught her eye and smiled in the middle of the chorus of *Northwest Passage* without missing a beat.
+but then Honesty caught her eye and smiled in the middle of the chorus of *Northwest Passage* without missing a beat.
 Iffy had only seen her four times since then, but each time had been---

 "Sorry?" she said belatedly.

-Slack rolled her eyes.
+Honesty rolled her eyes.
 "I *said*,
 why were you up there?
 You're not *that* fancy."